aicsuva/protocols_are_hard/README.md

 Acknowledgement

-This work in this repo is an edited version of the following:
+The work in this repo is an edited version of the following:

 https://gist.github.com/alexmata/fd9049402545727331d6023897d4da81